axelarnetwork/webdocs/docs/setup/setup-axelar.md

 ### Prerequisites

-Here are the prerequisites for both setup methods.
+Here are the prerequisites for setting up an Axelar node and connecting it to the network.
 You only need to install Docker of that's the setup method you want to use.

 |  |  |
 |:--|:--|